appsecnz/appsecnz.github.io/conference/sponsorship.md

 **Free Conference Passes:**

-For 2022, we have introduced a $30 per person registration fee for most attendees, while keeping the event FREE for students and unwaged attendees.
-For registered attendees, conference t-shirts will again be an optional purchase, at $10 each.
+For 2022, we have introduced a $30 per person registration fee for most delegates, while keeping the event FREE for students and unwaged delegates.
+For registered delegates, conference t-shirts will again be an optional purchase, at $10 each.

 Each sponsorship package includes a number of free conference passes (see table above).
-Each sponsor attendee will also receive free conference t-shirt.
+Each sponsor delegate will also receive free conference t-shirt.

 To claim these free registrations, sponsors must provide the names, email addresses, and t-shirt sizes of those to whom they should be issued, to the conference's Sponsor Liaison.
-Please plan to provide attendee information on or before Friday, 28 January.
+Please plan to provide delegate information on or before Friday, 28 January.
 Nominees whose information is provided after 28 January cannot be guaranteed a t-shirt in the requested size.

 **Sponsor Logos:**